fengwudi/DGNN_model_and_data/paper_code/README.md

-# The Link of DGNN Model and Framwork
+# The Link of DGNN Models and Frameworks

 | Model | Code |
 | ----------- | ----------- |